 More than three years after the United Kingdom voted to quit the European Union, it is still unclear on what terms -- or indeed whether -- the bloc's second largest economy will leave the club it joined in 1973.

-Johnson, a Brexiteer who won the premiership a month ago by an internal party vote, is betting that the threat of "no-deal" Brexit turmoil will force Merkel and French President Emmanuel Macron’s arm to back down and support his demands.
+Johnson, a Brexiteer who won the premiership a month ago by an internal party vote, is betting that the threat of "no-deal" Brexit turmoil will force Merkel and French President Emmanuel Macron to back down and support his demands.

 Phil Hogan, the European commissioner for agriculture, said Wednesday that Johnson was “gambling with peace” in relation to Northern Ireland.
-Hogan also cited Winston Churchill - one of Johnson’s hero – saying the PM’s legacy would be, “never have so few done so much damage to so many”.
+Hogan also cited Winston Churchill -- one of Johnson’s heroes -- saying the PM’s legacy would be, “never have so few done so much damage to so many”.